roostergrin/front-end-dev-test/README.md

   5. Use of a grid system
   6. Responsive

-As for the technology that you should use its up to you, feel free to use any front end framework, or build in vanilla js.
-If you do build in a framework we are unfamiliar with we would like to see the website hosted somewhere or details in the readme about how we can go about viewing / building locally.
+As for the technology that you should use its up to you. 😎

 ### Required Features: